Fun and Adventure Meet Challenge and Learning

 What training do your instructors receive before leading a trip?

 Our staff are experienced outdoor educators with an extensive background of working with youth.
-They have advanced wilderness medical training (minimum 70 hours); specific child abuse prevention training; and go through a rigorous 5- to 7-day training on BOLD & GOLD curriculum, how to speak to youths in a way that resonates with them, behavior management, and behavior management into our trips.
+They have advanced wilderness medical training (minimum 70 hours); specific child abuse prevention training; and go through a rigorous 5- to 7-day training on BOLD & GOLD curriculum, how to develop leadership in all, and behavior management.

 How large are the groups?